 Goal Completion Rate (GCR) surveys

 Goal Completion Rate is a great metric for measuring how many visitors have completed a specific goal on your website or mobile app.
-This type of survey is typically found in places where a customer is trying to make a purchase, using either a passive feedback method (user-initiated) or as exit feedback (a feedback form triggered based on exit intent).
+This type of survey is typically found in places where a customer is trying to make a purchase.
+Either using a passive feedback method (user-initiated) or as exit feedback (a feedback form triggered based on exit intent).

 Note: GCR should not be used on the homepage or landing page as this is just the beginning of the funnel and the goal cannot be completed at that point.